Frequently Asked Questions | Physical Therapy

 Upon the successful completion of the three-year program, graduates will receive a doctor of physical therapy degree.

-Yes, the School of Physical Therapy offers education for entry into the profession and for advanced study.
+Yes, the Physical Therapy Program offers education for entry into the profession and for advanced study.
 The doctor of physical therapy (DPT) is the degree granted to students who complete the entry-level program and to clinicians who complete the transition program.
 The school has been graduating professional physical therapists since 1977.
 The school is accredited through the Commission on Accreditation in Physical Therapy Education (CAPTE).

 Does Pacific University require the PTCAS application?